Enlarged Tonsils Causes & Symptoms

 Tonsils that have swollen or become enlarged can cause the following serious health conditions:

 The most common reason for enlarged tonsils in adults are:

 What are the symptoms of enlarged tonsils?

-One of the most common symptoms of enlarged tonsils is the inability to breathe through the nose.
+One of the most common symptoms of enlarged tonsils in adults is the inability to breathe through the nose.
 Other signs of large tonsils include:

 - Obstructive sleep apnea